ATTCKDigital/FLEX/__GET_STARTED_HERE/README.md

 SetEnv S3_UPLOADS_REGION bucket_region --> if using an S3 bucket, the region of the bucket SetEnv WPENGINE_ACCOUNT dev --> the current environment (these are based on WPEngine server variables, requires an adjustment if using another host).
 If working locally, it should be set to `dev`
 SerEnv DEBUG true --> enable/disable debugging.
-Debugging should only be true in  `dev` or `staging` SetEnv url http://boilerplate.test --> local development url SetEnv tablePrefix bp_ --> database table prefix.
+Debugging should only be true in  `dev` or `staging` SetEnv url http://flexls.test --> local development url SetEnv tablePrefix flexls_ --> database table prefix.
 Change to a namespaced value, ie. `flexls_`.
 This is a security measure.

 ### Ideas for improvements to set up process